 Part of the outrage in America today runs all the way back to a sense of disappointment that, having saved the world for democracy in World War Two, not all of the world has accepted the Pax Americana in the appropriate spirit.
 All those nasty communists kept insisting on staying outside the new American world order.
 All those liberated colonies kept asking for genuine independence.
-American domination has largely been maintained for six decades, but it has been contested at every point, and now it seems to be slipping away forever.
+All those European allies kept on making jokes about awful Americans.
+American domination has been largely maintained for eight decades, but it has been contested at every point, and now it may be slipping away forever.